GameAnalytics/GA-SDK-UNITY/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**4.0.0**
+* dumped major version to emphasize the need to use manual initialization of the SDK now
+* added log warnings to warn if the SDK has not been manually initialized before sending events

 **3.11.3**
 * fixed session length bug
 * fixed not allowing to send event when session is not started